TranscryptOrg/Transcrypt/README.rst

 Status of latest release
 ========================

-Release 6 (version 3.5.207):
+Release 7 (version 3.5.213):

-This release features local classes, CPython-like itertools and time modules, along with many small improvements and fixes.
+This release features

-The examples in the docs have been expanded.
+- Parameterless and parametrized function and class decorators
+- Transcrypt's 'in' operator expanded to work on JavaScript objects as well, for better integration of Python dicts and JavaScript objects, especially literals
+- Else clause for exceptions added
+- Complex numbers
+- The cmath library has been added in preparation of expansion of NumScrypt, a.o. with (I)FFT and in general in making Transcrypt suitable for interactively demonstrating low volume scientific and technical computations in the browser.
+- Documentation and autotest expanded accordingly
+- Several bugs fixed

 Thanks to anyone who contributed!

 Jacques de Hooge